 Cow milk has low fat, low calories, low cholesterol and high micronutrients/vitamins.
 It sharpens intellect, gives swiftness of body, stability of emotions and a serene nature to the one who drinks it.

-Benefits of consuming cow milk daily is,
+What Are The Benefits of consuming cow milk

 Nutrition - It contains Vitamin A,B,C, B2, B3, B12, carotenes, all of which delays the process of aging.